What is a freight forwarder?

 Customs may also hold your cargo if the shipment violates sea freight and/or air freight regulations.
 Moreover, depending on the port and international trade regulations, your cargo may be subject to quarantine.

-How much does a customs broker cost in Australia?
+How much does a customs broker cost in Sydney?

 Fees will vary depending on the required customs clearance service, so it's essential to request a quote from your broker.
 Remember that the cheapest option isn't always the best – opting for a more experienced broker with a higher fee can save you time and money in the long run through efficient and accurate customs clearance procedures.